PREVENT THE SPREAD OF COVID-19

 41 N. Second St., Hudson, NY 12534

-New York State Health and New York State Department of Financial Services announces a special enrollment period for Uninsured New Yorkers, in light of COVID-19 virus.
-Individuals who enroll in Qualified Health Plans through the NY State of Health or directly through insurers between March 16 and April 15, 2020 will have coverage effective starting April 1, 2020.
+The special enrollment period for health insurance will remain open through June 15, 2020.
+New Yorkers without health insurance can apply for a plan through NY State of Health.
 Individuals who are eligible for other NY State of Health programs-Medicaid, Essential Plan and Child Health Plus-can enroll year-round.
 As always, consumers can apply for coverage through the NY State of Health online at nystatehealth.ny.gov, by phone at 855-355-5777.

 Go to the NY Department of Labor to get the information you need on unemployment benefits, including applying.
 New York State has waived the 7-day waiting period for those affected by COVID-19 and there are special provisions for teachers and school workers.
 For other employment services, you can also call Columbia County DSS at (518) 828-941 for more information.